RussellLuo/resource/README.md

 Resource
 ========

-A library concentrated on the Resource layer of RESTful API.
+A Python library concentrated on the Resource layer of RESTful APIs.

 Philosophy